Product School

 Product Managers are in demand.
 But the sky is not the limit.

+Yes, you’re in hot demand.
+You’ve been dealt a good hand.
+But you need to play it strategically.
 And if you’re hiring Product Managers, you’re going to want to make an appealing offer, but also look beyond salary to find other ways to attract and retain Product talent in today’s economy.

 First, let’s take a look at the Product Management salary bands that are realistic: Fear not, they are still highly competitive against other professional occupations!

-What Do Product Managers Make Today?
+What Do Product Managers Make in 2024?

 If you’re hiring Product Managers, ask yourself, taking into account regional differences and the industry that you’re in: Is the salary you’re offering competitive?
 And if you’re seeking your next pay rise, ask yourself if a 20% increase is really in line with market realities.
 And in both cases, take a peek beyond simply monetary compensation…